-Instead, use your technical as well as artistic skills to read the scene.
+Instead, use your technical and artistic skills to read the scene.
 Analyse the light and assess the right camera settings.
-Then imagine the outcome, the shot and then take the picture.
+Imagine the outcome and then take the picture.

 Any photographer who works with kids knows that things can get very unpredictable.
 And they can move very fast.

-In the picture above, I asked mom to hug her daughter.
+In the picture above, I asked the mom to hug her daughter.

 Mom picked her up instead, and this happened.
-One of my favourite lifestyle photos of all times and I didn’t have even a few seconds to prepare.
+One of my favourite photos of all time.
+And I didn’t have even a second to prepare.

-Today most photographers associate lifestyle photography with the realm of family photos.
+Today most photographers associate lifestyle with family photos.

-You can apply all the tips above can to lifestyle family photography.
+You can apply all these tips to lifestyle family photography.
 But lifestyle portrait photography tricks work with other types of photography too.
-With some variations and adjustments, of course.
+With some variation and adjustment, of course.

 3. Try Lifestyle Photography When You Travel

 Focusing on the in-between will also help with verbalising the story.
-This is great if you want to submit your photos as a travel essay to travel blogs or magazines in the future.
+This is great if you want to submit your photos to travel blogs or magazines.

 2. Use a Lifestyle Photography Approach for Candid Wedding Photos